silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 {: .note}

-If everything went according to plan, your shell will simply print another prompt.
-That's because the shell normally doesn't display the exit code of the program it runs and our program doesn't have any instruction to print anything.
+If everything went according to plan, your shell will simply print another prompt, meaning it finished running the program and is waiting for another command.
+To know that our program worked as we intended, we need to see what its exit code was!
+When you run a command, the shell stores its exit code for later use.
+You can tell the shell to show you that exit code with the following
-To check that the program actually worked, we can run another command which prints the exit code of the last command that was entered:
+command:

     # echo $?
     7